 Free negroes shall not be permitted to live in this State under any circumstances.”

-The schedule provided that after 1864 the constitution might be amended by a special convention “but no alteration shall be made to affect the rights of property in the ownership of slaves.”
+The schedule provided that after 1864 the constitution might be amended by a special convention, “but no alteration shall be made to affect the rights of property in the ownership of slaves.”

-If this constitution could be once fastened legally upon the people it was believed they would be permanently tied to slavery.
-It was the original plan to have the constitution adopted by the convention which drafted it and to forward it immediately to Congress, which would then admit Kansas as a state under it.
+If this constitution could be once fastened legally upon the people, it was believed they would be permanently tied to slavery.
+It was the original plan to have the constitution adopted by the convention that drafted it and forward it immediately to Congress, which would then admit Kansas as a state under it.
 But Governor John Geary’s veto had exposed the conspiracy so that the convention conceived a thin subterfuge for the sake of appearances.
 The schedule provided for a popular vote under the supervision of three commissioners in each county to be appointed by the president of the convention.
 On the ballots were endorsed “Constitution with slavery” and “Constitution with no slavery,” so that everyone who voted must vote for the constitution, his only choice being with or without slavery.
-It was further provided that if a majority voted for the constitution with no slavery then “slavery shall no longer exist in the state of Kansas, except that the right of property in slaves now in this Territory shall in no manner be interfered with.”
+It was further provided that if a majority voted for the constitution with no slavery, then “slavery shall no longer exist in the state of Kansas, except that the right of property in slaves now in this Territory shall in no manner be interfered with.”

 At three of the precincts, Oxford, Shawnee Mission, and Kickapoo, nearly 3,000 illegal votes were cast and Governor Robert Walker, true to his promise, set aside returns from the Oxford and McGhee precincts.

-The action of Buchanan and his advisors in trying to force the Lecompton Constitution alienated the northern democrats, split the party at the election of 1860, and resulted in Abraham Lincoln being elected as president.
+The action of Buchanan and his advisors in trying to force the Lecompton Constitution alienated the northern democrats, split the party at the election of 1860, and resulted in Abraham Lincoln being elected president.